FiservUpskilling2023/java-reference-repo/readme.md

 # Java I Reference Repo
-A helper project that illustrates the use of the following:
+A reference repo that illustrates the following:
 - Variables
 - Scope
 - If Else